Ja'Marr Chase Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Season Stats

-- This season Chase has 23 catches on 35 targets, with a team-high 456 receiving yards (91.2 per game) and five touchdowns.
+- This season Chase has 23 catches (on 35 targets) and leads the Bengals with 456 receiving yards (91.2 per game) while scoring five touchdowns.

 - The Bengals have run 53.5% passing plays and 46.5% rushing plays this season.
 They rank 18th in the NFL in scoring.